khmarbaise/Maven-License-Verifier-Plugin/README.md

 commerical environment)?

 This plugin can help you in the above situations.
-It will check the licenses of all artifact during every build against a list of valid licenses or licenses which should be checked in more detail (warning) or unknown licenses or invalid licenses.
+It will check the licenses of all artifacts during every build against a list of valid licenses or licenses which should be checked in more detail (warning) or unknown licenses or invalid licenses.

 License